openeventdata/petrarch2/docs/source/dictionaries.rst

 ===========================

-There are five separate input dictionaries or lists that PETRACH makes use of: the verb dictionary, the actor dictionary, the agent dictionary, the discard list, and the issues list.
+There are five separate input dictionaries or lists that PETRACH makes use of: the verb dictionary, the actor dictionary, the agent dictionary, the issues dictionary, and the discard list.
 The following sections describe these files in greater detail.
 In addition to this documentation, which is intended for individuals planning to work on dictionaries, the source code contains internal documentation on how the dictionary information is stored by the program.